codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 ---
 title: "Push bank transactions from Codat to QuickBooks Online"
 description: "Learn how to push your SMB users' bank transactions via our QuickBooks Online Bank Feeds integration."
-createdAt: "2022-09-06T09:59:07.201Z"
-updatedAt: "2023-01-11T15:59:49.369Z"
+sidebar_label: "Push bank transactions to QBO"
 ---

 When an SMB user has [connected one or more bank accounts to QuickBooks Online](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-smb-user), you can push bank transactions from a connected account to QuickBooks Online (one account at a time).
 To identify a user's connected bank accounts, see [Retrieve bank account status and information](/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup#retrieve-bank-account-status-and-information).

+You can push backdated transactions of up to seven days, based on the _feed start date_ chosen by the SMB user in QBO.
+All bank transactions must be cleared.

+:::caution Future bank feeds not supported

-:::caution Pushing historic and future bank feeds
+Pushing future (future-dated) bank transactions is not supported.

-Codat does not currently support pushing historic (backdated) or future (future-dated) bank feeds to QBO.
 :::

 ## Recommendations for pushing bank transactions